donaldbraman/z-cite-streamlit/README.md

 - **Semantic Search**: Search your Zotero libraries using natural language queries
 - **Vector Database**: Stores document chunks and embeddings in ChromaDB
 - **Document Processing**: OCR, chunking, and embedding generation for Zotero documents
+- **Zotero Integration**: Connect to your Zotero account and process your libraries
+- **OCR Storage**: Store OCR text as attachments in Zotero for reuse
 - **User-Friendly Interface**: Simple Streamlit interface for searching and managing libraries

 ## Installation